2021 Abu Dhabi Grand Prix: Race classification

-Safety car controversy
+Safety car dispute

-Michael Masi was involved in a safety car procedure controversy during the last laps of the race.
-On lap 56 of the race, during which Hamilton was leading, Masi allowed only the five cars directly in between championship contenders Hamilton and Verstappen to unlap themselves before the restart.
-The race restarted, and on the final lap of the race, Verstappen overtook Hamilton and won the 2021 World Drivers' Championship.
+Very near the end of the race, due to an accident the race was running behind the safety car.
+Hamilton was leading, and looked set to finish as the winner behind the safety car.
+On lap 57 of the race the debris had been safely cleared away, and cars were authorized to start unlapping themselves as usual.
+There did not appear to be enough time left to restart the race, but once the five cars directly in between championship contenders Hamilton and Verstappen had unlapped themselves, the race director Michael Masi allowed the racing to restart.
+The race then restarted on the same lap, without the safety car doing the usual extra lap first.
+Once the safety car pulled off and the cars were allowed to race, Verstappen overtook Hamilton at turn 5 and won both the race and the 2021 World Drivers' Championship.

-Mercedes' post-race protests
+Mercedes's post-race protests

 Mercedes protested the race result, alleging that Verstappen had overtaken Hamilton during the safety car and that Masi violated safety car procedure by allowing the cars directly in front of Verstappen to unlap themselves, and no others, and that according to regulations the restart should have occurred the following lap, which would have resulted in Hamilton's victory.
 While the first issue was dismissed because Verstappen was not ahead at the end of the safety car period, the second issue was more contentious, with Mercedes retaining legal counsel for the protest.
 Mercedes argued that if a message for lapped cars to overtake is issued under Article 48.12, then all lapped cars are required to unlap, and that the safety car was required to wait until the end of the following lap to return to the pit lane; if this process was complied with, Mercedes submitted that Hamilton would have won the race and therefore the championship, and requested that the classification be amended as such.
 Red Bull argued that a) the regulation stated "any cars", not "all cars", were required to overtake under Articles 48.12; b) 48.13, which governs the withdrawal of the safety car, overrides Article 48.12; c) Article 15.3 gives the race director overriding authority over the use of the safety car; and d) the race result would not have changed if all eight lapped cars were permitted to unlap.
 Masi argued that the principle behind Article 48.12 was to remove cars which "interfered" with drivers racing on the lead lap and that all teams had agreed in principle that all races should end under racing conditions.